OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 The trade-off seems to be that their system is harder is more complex and harder to understand.
 We also doubt that this complexities are necessary to reach the stated goals.
 We also doubt that the goals can really be reached, and also find that the systems documentation is quite hard to understand.
 This might be because they deliver implementations for all necessary software components, and are not really targeted at other implementations of they system.

 Because of all this one could say that GNU Taler is less open to other developers.

+## Problems

+- Tax
+- Money laundering
+- Blackmail and other crime

 # The OpenCoin protocol